Leaflowave/PrivCQ/README.md

 # PrivCQ
-Implementation of the paper "PrivCQ: Trading Conditional Queries in Data Marketplaces"
+Implementation of the paper "PrivCQ: Trading Conditional Queries in Data Marketplaces" in KDD